kashishkirti2-source/python-assignment-03-bitsom-ba-2511339_Kirti_Kashish/python-assignment-part3/README.md

 In this assignment, I worked on file handling, API data fetching, and exception handling in Python.

 ## Task 1 - File Read & Write
-In this task, I created a text file and wrote Python notes into it using write mode.
+In this task, I wrote Python notes to a file called python_notes.txt using write mode.
 Then I appended two more lines using append mode.
 After that, I read the file and printed each line with numbering.
-I also counted the total number of lines in the file.
-Finally, I implemented a keyword search feature to find specific lines in the file.
+I also counted the total number of lines and implemented a keyword search feature.

+I also implemented exception handling using try-except blocks.
+If any error occurs, it gets recorded in error_log.txt file instead of crashing the program.

-This task helped me understand file handling operations like write, append, and read, and also exception handling.
+This task helped me understand file handling and error handling in Python.